 Skin cancer can occur anywhere on the body, but it is most common in skin that is often exposed to sunlight, such as the face, neck, and hands.

-Skin color and being exposed to sunlight can increase the risk of basal cell carcinoma and squamous cell carcinoma of the skin.
+Skin colour and being exposed to sunlight can increase the risk of basal cell carcinoma and squamous cell carcinoma of the skin.
 Risk factors for skin cancer include:

 - Being exposed to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time.